joeldrt/docker-php-botdetect-recaptcha/README.md

-# docker-compose for run nginx and php containers
+# Environment for running php applications with nginx using docker containers

 ## To run